 During stakeholder workshops and the public comment phase, a list of projects was created that reflect routes that are considered critical links in the City's bikeways system.
-The gap analysis process described in Section 4.A.2 of this Plan was also completed to identify other key gaps in the system.
-Critical Links projects include approximately 4.2 miles of bike boulevards, 62 miles of bike lanes, 16 miles of multi-use trails and 5.5 miles of bike routes.
-The estimated cost for these projects is \$26.7 million.
-A detailed list of these projects is shown below; the corresponding map is on page 70.
-The following list identifies the high-priority critical link projects that could possibly be completed within the next 15 years.
+The gap analysis process described in section 4.A.2 of this Plan was also completed to identify other key gaps in the system.
+The following list identifies the high-priority critical link projects that can possibly be completed within the next 10 years.